-The Master of Science in Cardiovascular Perfusion (CVP) is a proposed graduate degree program currently going through the Utah State Higher Education’s required approval process.
-It will be housed in the Division of Cardiothoracic (CT) Surgery in the School of Medicine.
-The CVP is designed to educate students and prepare them with the knowledge, skills, and expertise necessary to graduate as licensed cardiovascular perfusionists.
+The Master of Science in Cardiovascular Perfusion (CVP) is a graduate degree program approved by the Utah State Higher Education.
+It is housed in the Division of Cardiothoracic (CT) Surgery in the School of Medicine.
+The CVP program is designed to educate students and prepare them with the knowledge, skills, and expertise necessary to graduate as licensed cardiovascular perfusionists.
 These individuals are vital members of the cardiovascular surgical team as they are responsible for running the heart-lung (cardiopulmonary bypass) machine and are heavily relied on by surgeons.
 During surgery, they utilize the appropriate equipment to maintain blood flow to the body’s tissues and regulate levels of oxygen and carbon dioxide in the blood.
 Perfusionists are also responsible for measuring selected laboratory values and monitoring circulation.
 They also administer medicines through the cardiopulmonary bypass circuit, among other responsibilities in the surgical setting.
 Our program graduates will meet the requirements necessary to succeed in a field where surgical techniques, cardiopulmonary bypass techniques, and new technologies are constantly changing the way we practice medicine.